-During Damage Prevention Plan inspections in 2021, this was checked.
-In 2021 some operators were analyzing data.
-Reducing the possibility of recurrence is addressed in their TIMP/DIMP plans, if operator has analyzed data.
-Most operators had a repeat offender list during the 2021 DP Plan inspection.
-Those who did not have this list were encouraged to create one.
+Verification was completed during Damage Prevention Plan inspections in 2022.
+Reducing the possibility of recurrence is addressed in their TIMP/DIMP plans.
 Most operators are mitigating risks through their TIMP/DIMP and PA outreach plans.
-More involved operators are conducting on-site meetings with contractors prior to beginning work with repeat offenders.
-It was suggested during the 2021 DP plan inspection by the NCUC DP Inspector more outreach be done by all operators directed specifically to the repeat offender excavator stakeholder group.
-The larger operators conduct monthly meetings (through committees) that review monthly excavation damages.
+Larger operators conduct monthly meetings (through committees) that review monthly excavation damages.
 A NCUC inspector interacts with a company's damage prevention committee representative.
 The committee analyzes root causes of the monthly damages.
 Approximately once each three months, the NCUC Program Manager interacts with the operators individually to discuss what actions the operators are taking as a result of the monthly meetings.

-3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation Damage?
+3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation 4 Damage?